 Using a credential stuffing tool like SNIPR, cyber villains exploit that fact to use stolen credentials to upload the config files and credential stuff on popular sites like Instagram, Yahoo, Macy’s, and LOUIS VUITTON.
 If the hacker uses compromised credentials to access those sites where the owner of the credentials has an account, they have the potential to steal account balances, loyalty points, or virtual currency.
 This is called an account takeover, or ‘ATO’.

 It’s easy to carry out an ATO using compromised credentials

 Criminals don’t need to be particularly smart or sophisticated to rip you off, and they don’t need to spend hours cruising the Dark Web or using complicated code.
 All they would need to do is read this article and fumble around in a quiet room with a laptop, an internet connection, and an ample supply of coffee and donuts.

 How to protect your company’s information systems from ATO

 There are other things you can do to protect your information systems, such as using malware protection to prevent keyloggers from capturing credentials.
-Train your staff to use strong passwords and to never use the same password for multiple sites.
+Train your staff to use strong passwords and never use the same password for multiple sites.